 This undermines a system for which we as a welfare region are rightly envied.
 A stable legal policy framework that maps risks and manages them appropriately is continually evolving and being refined.
 This is the only way the chemical sector can contribute actively through its molecules and materials to sustainable products that retain their value for a long time in a circular economy and that can be re-used after their first use, whether or not in the same application.

 Assessing the safety and sustainability of these innovations is no easy matter; moreover, new technologies are developed.
 Luckily, current legislative frameworks are built to assess the risks and uncertainties of new products although legislative integration and coordination could still be improved.
 Transparent procedures and clear decision-making are a must, as is social support for what constitutes an acceptable level of risk.

 In addition, it is essential to be able to make the right choices in a scientifically based way.
 This complex assessment extends across various policy areas.
 This requires reliable and comparable life cycle analyses, multidisciplinary collaboration and even the application of digitisation and artificial intelligence to be able to analyse more data faster and with increased accuracy.

 Moreover, a circular economy is only likely to be successful if it is competitive and profitable.
 It must have the support of the financial sector and governments for more investments and smoother delivery of permits for circular projects whilst making no concessions on safety and environmental standards.
 The government must also guarantee stricter enforcement to ensure that imported goods meet the high European safety and quality requirements.
-In this way we prevent the circular economy within Europe from being disrupted by inferior material flows that hamper reused and recycling of material streams.
+In this way we prevent the circular economy within Europe from being disrupted by inferior material flows that hamper the reuse and recycling of material streams.

-The success factor of the chemical and life sciences lies in its extensive and varied range of products that guarantee well-being and quality of life.
+The success factor of the chemical and life sciences industry lies in its extensive and varied range of products that guarantee well-being and quality of life.
 Integrating social added value into a circular model must become the basic motivation for all forms of entrepreneurship.
 Sustainable chemistry is one that fits within the planetary boundaries and can thus provide lasting prosperity.